 Practical implementation.
 A full analysis of practical considerations for implementing optimal policy is beyond the scope of this paper and is a topic ripe for future research.
 One important question for policymakers may be the choice of which empirical measure of nominal wages to track in order to best track nominal marginal costs.
 A similar issue arises for inflation targeting, where policymakers and analysts frequently debate the relevance of "headline" versus "core" inflation; or debate the use of a consumer price index versus personal consumption expenditures; or consider "trimming" components of any of these price indices.
 A second question may be the role of revisions in nominal wage statistics, although once again there is a similar issue for tracking inflation since inflation revisions are often quite sizeable (Audoly et al. 2023).
 Third and more generally, optimal policy under menu costs may be affected by information constraints facing the central bank.
-Indeed, this possibility helps motivate our quantitative analysis of simple monetary policy rules in section 6.5.
-This is plausibly quite important: for example, a lack of knowledge of the true level of the output gap and the natural rate of interest have been an important challenge for monetary policy historically (Orphanides 2003; Gorodnichenko and Shapiro 2007), as emphasized conceptually by Friedman (1968).
+This is plausibly important: for example, a lack of knowledge of the true level of the output gap and the natural rate of interest have been an important challenge for monetary policy historically (Orphanides 2003; Gorodnichenko and Shapiro 2007), as emphasized conceptually by Friedman (1968).